ldhdev916/Nameless/README.md

 </p>

 # Nameless
-1.8.9 Minecraft Mod. adding lots of Hypixel Quality of Life Features If you're using Optifine, Please turn off Fast Render, Shaders, Antialiasing Unless, You can't use rendering outline on entity
+1.8.9 Minecraft Mod. adding lots of Hypixel Quality of Life Features<br>
+If you're using Optifine, Please turn off Fast Render, Shaders, Antialiasing<br>
+Unless, You can't use rendering outline on entity

 ## Incompatibilities